 The cold-cathode lamp uses a high voltage (about 3.5 kV) for its operation.
-For general lighting purposes they are familiar as fluorescent tubes about 25mm in diameter, either straight, curved or bent to take a certain form.
-The power consumption is generally about 8 W per 30 cm; the current taken is in milliamps.
-The electrodes of these lamps are not preheated.
-A more familiar type of cold-cathode lamp is the neon lamp used for sign and display lighting.
-Here the gas is neon which gives a reddish light when the electric discharge takes place in the tubes.
-Neon lamps are also available in very small sizes in the form of 'pygmy' lamps and as indicating lights on wiring accessories (switches and socket-outlets).
+For all lighting purposes they are familiar as fluorescent tubes about 25mm in diameter, straight, curved or bent to take a certain form.
+The power consumption is ally about 8 W per 30 cm; the current taken is in milliamps.
+The electrodes of lamps are not preheated.
+A more familiar type of cold-cathode lamp is the neon used for sign and display lighting.
+Here the gas is neon which gives a reddish light the electric discharge takes place in the tubes.
+Neon lamps are also available in small sizes in the form of 'pygmy' lamps and as indicating lights on wiring (switches and socket-outlets).
 This type of lamp operates on mains voltage.
-Neon signs operate on the high voltage produced by transformers.